 How Much Personal Debt is Acceptable?

-When it comes to figuring out how much debt is too much, most financial experts say you should not owe more than 36% of your total income.
-Debt-to-income ratio is one of the first things lenders look at when determining credit worthiness.
+When figuring out how much debt is too much, most financial experts say you should not owe more than 36% of your total income.
+The debt-to-income ratio is one of the first things lenders look at when determining creditworthiness.
 If your debt ratio is 40% or above, you have too much debt and should consider trying to lower it.

 Is There a “Good” Kind of Debt?